 If your recipe needs room-temperature butter, let it cool until solid, then mix thoroughly to evenly distribute the brown flecks.

-This recipe is super simple, but its always good to have some handy tips to make it as seamless and tasty as possible!
+This recipe is super simple, but it's always good to have some handy tips to make it as seamless and tasty as possible!

 - Use a light-colored pan - A shallow, light-colored pan is best as it will be easiest to monitor the golden color of the brown butter, which is one of the most important steps.
 However, you can use any pan, just be more diligent with checking on the color - I find using a teaspoon to check the butter every so often works really well.